Canonical decompositions for Poincar\'e duality pairs

 This is precisely analogous to the definition of atoroidal for a $3$--manifold.
-In the case when an orientable atoroidal $3$--manifold $M$ has boundary consisting of tori it is easy to show that it is annulus free, i.e. that it admits no essential annulus, unless $M$ is homeomorphic to $T\times I$ or to a twisted $I$--bundle over the Klein bottle.
+In the case when an orientable atoroidal $3$--manifold $M$ has incompressible boundary, it is easy to show that $M$ admits no essential annulus, unless $M$ is homeomorphic to $T\times I$ or to a twisted $I$--bundle over the Klein bottle.
 We will now prove the algebraic analogue of this fact.